Veturi: Sirikaakolanu Chinnadi

 This book was originally a "musical play" telecasted on the All India Radio.
 The story describes the culture and people during the time of the king Krishna Deva Raya through the story of a Devadasi.
 The original play has music by the great music director Pendyala Nageswara Rao.
 One can see the beauty of the Telugu language in this book.

 Veturi was introduced to the director K. Viswanath through this book and later their combination was a big hit.
 N.T.Rama Rao was so impressed by the story of this book that he wanted to make it as a movie.
 It is believed that there were some discussions on the script but the movie was never produced.

-Kommako Kommako Sannaayi
+Komma Kommako Sannaayi

-A book titled komma kommakO sannAyi was published by "Veturi Sahitii Samiti".
+A book titled komma kommako sannAyi was published by "Veturi Sahitii Samiti".
 This book contains 27 articles written by Veturi celebrating his association with some famous personalities in the Telugu film industry.
 It also contains descriptions of some of his songs.
 The personalities covered include the following: